 - Use the American Express Cobalt Card for all grocery and restaurant spending to quickly earn flexible and valuable rewards

 - Have the Marriott Bonvoy American Express Card for an annual free night and to get you closer to the next Marriott Bonvoy Elite status tier

-- Use the HSBC World Elite Mastercard for all foreign transactions
+- Use the Scotiabank Passport Visa Infinite Card for all foreign transactions

 If these cards aren’t already in your wallet, be sure to work them into your rotation as soon as you can.